 Total Revenues (c)

+(a) Revenues are attril

 (b) Includes Mexico.

 (c) The Company has adopted the new revenue recognition standard utilizing the modified retrospective transition method, including use of practical expedients.
 Comparative information has not been restated and continues to be reported under U.S. GAAP in effect for those periods.
 See Note 2, Recently Adopted and Recently Issued Accounting Standards for additional information.